 The first evening I connected Acoustic Invader in my setup, I was treated with a very lively and detailed sound that lacked warmth.
 I was thinking to myself – this might be a typical Class D affair.
 I left the devices powered on and went to sleep.
 The next day I put on some casual background music, went on to make a cup of coffee, and returned for a take two.
 The soundstage was big as a house and the leading vocals were so palpable that I felt I could stand up and touch them.
 I browsed through several songs and that feeling of big and present sound didn’t go away.
 I immediately disconnected the Acoustic Invader combo and put my good old Hegel H90 back in.
 Yes, that was that natural and smooth Hegel sound that I knew, with a deep and spacious soundstage, but the commanding presence and immense soundstage that stretched over the boundaries of the speakers were not there.
 Dynamically speaking, H90 sounds more sedated too.
 In a course of three songs, I started to lose interest and craved to hear that Acoustic Invader sound again, so I did.
 Yes, there was it – a ridiculously big soundstage projecting leading vocals and instruments much more ahead while keeping background ones as deep as Hegel.
 It feels like somebody has just inflated that soundstage balloon and made me feel like I am sitting just in front of it instead of looking from afar.
 Play something mastered that way purposely such as Mumbo Jumbo by Brent Lewis and you’re going to feel that sound is all over the room.

 The more I’ve listened to it, the more qualities piled upon each other.
 The layering inside of the big soundstage is great and each tone has its own place, as well as plenty of empty room around it.
 More so than I’ve ever witnessed in my system before.
 PRaT (Pacing, Rhythm, and Timing) is exceptional and Acoustic Invader pulls you into the song, making you tap your feet.
-No matter how hard I’ve tried I couldn’t get through the Boogie Shred by Mike Dawes without nodding my head with the rhythm.
-The way this preamp and amp combo handles bassline is amazing.
+No matter how hard I’ve tried I couldn’t get through the Boogie Shred by Mike Dawes without nodding my head to the rhythm.
+The way this preamp and amp combo handles the bassline is amazing.
 There’s plenty of grunt and authority, but even more importantly there is such agility and natural flow to the bassline that makes most other amps sound like blunt tools.
 Rarely have I ever in my HiFi journey heard a bassline with this much weight that moves and takes turns so gracefully.

 What’s the catch?